 NOLA is at its most appealing when Satchmo joyfully describes the sights and sounds of Christmas time in this loving tribute to his hometown.
 The confident swing-y instrumentation (and my aforementioned trumpet appreciation) makes this an auto-include.

-8 "Blue Christmas " – Elvis Presley
+8 "Blue Christmas opens a new window" – Elvis Presley

 Christmas heartbreak at its finest.
 The King croons to an ex-lover who’s having a much better Christmas than he is.
 Those background ooOOOooOOOh’s stick with ya.

-7 "Run Rudolph Run" – Chuck Berry
+7 "Run Rudolph Runopens a new window" – Chuck Berry